NoLieNoSean/NoNotes/content/Notes/Urysohn Lemma and applications.md

 > [!Theorem]
 > If $X$ is a compact $m$-manifold, then $X$ can be imbedded in $\mathbb{R}^{N}$ for some positive integer $N$.

+^e4f9b0

+The preceding theorem is true without the compactness hypothesis.
+See @leeIntroductionTopologicalManifolds2011 p.
+116 for an outline; see the exercises of @munkresTopology2000 §50 for details.